necoma/agurim/src/README.md

   + `-E endtime`:
     Specify the endtime in Unix time.

+  + `-F`:
+    Read binary aguri flow records, instead of text-based aguri2 output, from stdin.
+This is for testing purposes.

   + `-P`:
     Use protocol and port for the main attribute, and adress for